Notre Dame de Lourdes Church (Fall River, Massachusetts)

 Notre Dame de Lourdes, known from 2012 to 2018 as St. Bernadette Parish, is a former Roman Catholic parish in Fall River, Massachusetts.
 A part of the Roman Catholic Diocese of Fall River, the parish was established in 1874 to serve the growing French-Canadian population located in the city's Flint Village section.
 Since its founding, the parish has occupied three different church buildings; a wooden structure (1874–1893), a spectacular granite church (1906–1982) and the current modern church (1986-2018).
-The parish complex over time has also consisted of other multiple buildings, including St. Joseph's Orphanage, The Jesus Marie Convent, a school, the church rectory, the Brothers' residence, and the former Msgr.
+The parish complex over time has also consisted of other multiple buildings, including St. Joseph's Orphanage, The Jesus Marie Convent, Notre Dame School, the church rectory, the Brothers' residence, and the former Msgr.
 Prevost High School.
 The parish also includes Notre Dame Cemetery, located in the city's south end.

-In March 2012, the diocese announced that Notre Dame de Lourdes parish would be merging with nearby Immaculate Conception parish, with the new combined parish renamed Saint Bernadette Parish.
+In March 2012, the diocese announced that Notre Dame de Lourdes Parish would be merging with nearby Immaculate Conception Parish, with the new combined parish renamed Saint Bernadette Parish.
 This name gives a connection to both parishes as it was Saint Bernadette who was reported to have witnessed the apparition of the Immaculate Conception (the Virgin Mary) at Lourdes, France.

 History

-Notre Dame de Lourdes parish was created in July 1874, and named after the 1858 apparitions of the Blessed Virgin Mary at Lourdes, France.
+Notre Dame de Lourdes Parish was created in July 1874, and named after the 1858 apparitions of the Blessed Virgin Mary at Lourdes, France.
 The first pastor of the parish was Rev. Pierre Jean-Baptiste Bedard, from Montreal.
 The new parish included about 250 French-Canadian families and about 40 Irish families, who settled to work in the newly established cotton mills located in the east end of Fall River.
 The church has been through three buildings in its 144 year history.

-The First Church 1874-1893
+First church: 1874-1893

-The Parish of Notre Dame de Lourdes first church was a wooden structure located where St. Joseph's Orphanage is now.
+Notre Dame de Lourdes Parish's first church was a wooden structure located where St. Joseph's Orphanage is now.
 The building was erected in just six weeks in the summer of 1874, and measured 45 feet wide by 110 feet long.
-The parish would remain mixed until 1882, when Immaculate Conception parish was established nearby for the growing Irish population.
+The parish would remain mixed until 1882, when Immaculate Conception Parish was established nearby for the growing Irish population.

-By 1888 however, the wooden church was badly dilapidated and no longer fit for use by the large parish, which had grown to 900 families.
+By 1888, however, the wooden church was badly dilapidated and no longer fit for use by the large parish, which had grown to 900 families.
 In 1890, parishioner and noted architect Louis G. Destremps was asked by Father Prevost to design a new church.
 The first church was destroyed by fire on November 12, 1893.
 Masses were then held in a temporary tent until the new church could be used.